 Amazon's Skill store offers a staggering number of options — not all of which are worth your time.
-Google, on the other hand, heavily curates its picks and each are available without needing to be set up in advance.
+On the other hand, Google heavily curates its picks, and each is available without needing to be set up in advance.
 You just have to say, "Hey Google, play X!" and you've got yourself a game.

 This is the default trivia game that's pretty polished, supports multiple players, and is honestly good fun to play by yourself or with others.

-Just ask Google to "play Lucky Trivia" and your Google Assistant will slip into game host mode — complete with corny jokes and audience applause.
+Just tell Google "Talk to Are You Feeling Lucky?," and your Google Assistant will slip into game host mode — complete with corny jokes and audience applause.

 This one can get a bit raunchy depending on the answers you give, and it's a great party game if you end up including the names of partygoers or inside jokes along the way.

 Google's version of Song Quiz lets you test your music knowledge across a wide range of genres.
 Google will play you a short clip of a song and ask you to name the artist and/or song title.

 It works pretty well when playing alone and can be played with a group by either taking turns for each round or working together as a team to get a high score.

 This game is like a mishmash between Categories and Would You Rather.
 The first round has each player giving answers that fit in a specific category.
 The second round pits the answers from the first in a would you rather scenario.

 For example, you might be asked to list a bunch of celebrities in the first round and then decide which you would rather save from a burning building in the second round.
 It's a pretty light-hearted game that might stir up some conversation at your next party.